khaledkun/Sign-In-Sync/README.md

+# Sign-In-Sync
+Time and Employee Manage Applaction - With us, time syncs for the leader and the team.
+# SyncDatabase
 To set up the project and synchronize the database with your local environment, follow these steps:

 - **Update XAMPP Configuration**: Update the XAMPP MySQL configuration file (`my.ini` or `my.cnf`) it is in xampp\mysql\bin